praveentech21/digital-notice-bord/README.md

 Some changes had done shiva
 she need to doo a page to send wishes and all for tha db was designed shiva

+She need to improve if any front end needed and all